Shape of Dark Energy: Constraining Its Evolution with a General Parametrization: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for some useful comments and suggestions which helped us to improve the manuscript.
 DHL is supported by an EPSRC studentship.
 WY has been supported by the National Natural Science Foundation of China under Grants No. 12175096, and Liaoning Revitalization Talents Program under Grant no. XLYC1907098.
 EDV acknowledges support from the Royal Society through a Royal Society Dorothy Hodgkin Research Fellowship.
 SP acknowledges the financial support from the Department of Science and Technology (DST), Govt. of India under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' (File No. SR/FST/MS-I/2019/41).
 CvdB is supported (in part) by the Lancaster–Sheffield Consortium for Fundamental Physics under STFC grant: ST/X000621/1.
 We acknowledge the IT Services at The University of Sheffield for the provision of services for High Performance Computing.
 This article is based upon work from the COST Action CA21136 - ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)'', supported by COST - ``European Cooperation in Science and Technology''.